EditorNodesPricingBlog

 Korean Cinema at Cannes 2026

-Colony is Yeon's return to the genre that premiered at Cannes' Midnight Screenings a decade earlier with Train to Busan.
+Colony is his return to the genre that premiered at Midnight Screenings a decade earlier.
 The film's distribution scope covered North America, the UK, Europe, and Asia, marking it as a mainstream international release rather than a festival circuit title.
+For more on Korean cinema's relationship with AI production tools, see I'm Popo, the first South Korean film produced entirely with AI.

 The Argument Colony Is Making